CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_progbasics.md

 ### Data structures

 #### What is the purpose of a list (array in some programming languages) data structure?
 Name some methods of it!

+#its porpuse is to store data/variables.
+It has the append(), remove(), sort(), count() methods that are for adding a new element to the list, remove an element from the list, sort the list by its elements value, and count the elements in the list that satisfies the input criteria

 #### What is the difference between a list/array and a set?

+#while a list/array stores the values we add in automaticly the set only adds a value to the set if that value is not already in the set.
+It ignores if we add in a duplicate.

 #### What is the purpose and methods of a dictionary/map data structure?

 ### Algorithms

 #### Fibonacci sequences.
 Write a method (or pseudo code), that generates the Fibonacci sequences.
 #### How do you find a max value in a list/array if you can’t use any built-in functions?

 #### How do you find the average of values in a list/array if you can’t use any built-in functions?
 #### What do we call an *in-place* sort?
 #### Explain an algorithm which sorts a list!